yehia67/documentation/wallets/0.1/trinity/references/faq.md

 Please be aware that some users are impersonating members of the IOTA Foundation on Discord.
 Therefore, it is important that you contact members directly by clicking their names in the right-hand panel under 'IOTA Foundation'.
 :::

-## What happens if the attacker uses the Seed Migration tool with a stolen seed?
+## What happens if the attacker uses the Seed Migration Tool with a stolen seed?

-If more than one person uses the Seed Migration tool to transfer IOTA tokens from the same seed, the owner of the seed will need to go through the [Identity Verification Process](#what-is-the-idenitity-verification-process) to validate their ownership.
+If more than one person uses the Seed Migration Tool to transfer IOTA tokens from the same seed, the owner of the seed will need to go through the [Identity Verification Process](#what-is-the-idenitity-verification-process) to validate their ownership.

 ## What is the Identity Verification Process?